harikrishnan-ainqa/rcm-package-test/README.md

 ## Steps to bring the functional components to the UI Builder

+  1. Customize the default theme of the package
-  1. Create the functional component
+  2. Create the functional component
+     1. For the styling, only use material theme by using the useTheme() hook for both material ui components & also inline styles.
+Hence it can be customized based on the project
-  2. Export the component in the index.js file
+  3. Export the component in the index.js file
      1. ``` export { default as CustLayout } from './components/layout' ```
-  3. Run & test the functional component with the help of the playground project
+  4. Run & test the functional component with the help of the playground project
-  4. After testing, publish the npm package with the proper versioning
+  5. After testing, publish the npm package with the proper versioning
-  5. Next, add the component JSON in the DB( ArangoDB) (Details Given Below)
+  6. Next, add the component JSON in the DB( ArangoDB) (Details Given Below)
-  6. To show the component in the UI Builder, the package needs to be added to the UI Builder code, so contact the UI Builder team.
+  7. To show the component in the UI Builder, the package needs to be added to the UI Builder code, so contact the UI Builder team.
 (This is only required for newly created package, after that it won't be required)

 ## Functional Component Structure